-Since I’ll be teaching a workshop with Chris Tebbetts called Getting Your Middle Grade and Young Adult Novel Unstuck, I’ve been thinking about ways to get characters “unstuck.”
+Since I started teaching at the workshop Getting Your Middle Grade and Young Adult Novel Unstuck, I’ve been thinking about ways to get characters “unstuck.”
 Recently in The New York Times, I was struck by a quote from the writer Lawrence Osborne (author of Beautiful Animals.)
 He said, “I’ve got everything against likable characters.
 Likable characters are usually completely forgettable and we don’t really care.”

 That statement certainly flies in the face of conventional wisdom.
 Think how often as a writer you’re encouraged to create likable characters.
 In the holy grail of what makes a book memorable and successful, we’re often told that a likable character is essential.
 But I think Osborne has a point.
 The qualities that make someone likable–friendliness, kindness, reliability–can seem ordinary and even boring in a book character.
 In thinking about my favorite children’s book characters, I wonder if what they have in common is less “likability” than something more elusive, something I’ll call charisma.

 Peter Pan.
-Curious George.
 Pippi Longstocking.
 The Pigeon.
 Junie B. Jones.
 We certainly don’t remember them for their virtues.
-Peter Pan is headstrong and selfish; Curious George is defined by his disaster-laden explorations; Pippi Longstocking is impulsive and impractical; the Pigeon is hopelessly stubborn; and Junie B. Jones wants what she wants with no regard for anyone else.
+Peter Pan is headstrong and selfish; Pippi Longstocking is impulsive and impractical; the Pigeon is hopelessly stubborn; and Junie B. Jones wants what she wants with no regard for anyone else.